mulias/elm-typescript-components-demo/README.md

 # Elm, React, and TypeScript Interop Demo

 This repo demonstrates the current state of integrating Elm applications into a React project that uses typescript.
+On this branch I'm using `elm-tigershark`, my WIP replacement for `elm-typescript-interop`.

 ### Setup